odoo/documentation/content/applications/essentials/activities.rst

 Make any desired changes to the activity type form.
-The form automatically saves, but it can be saved manually at any time by clicking the :guilabel:`Save Manually` option, represented by a :guilabel:`(cloud upload)` icon, located in the top-left corner of the page.
+The form automatically saves, but it can be saved manually at any time by clicking the :guilabel:`Save Manually` option, represented by a :icon:`fa-cloud-upload` :guilabel:`(cloud upload)` icon, located in the top-left corner of the page.

 Create new activity types
 -------------------------